 And the LORD spake unto Moses, saying, Speak unto the children of Israel, and say unto them, I am the LORD your God.
 After the doings of the land of Egypt, wherein ye dwelt, shall ye not do: and after the doings of the land of Canaan, whither I bring you, shall ye not do: neither shall ye walk in their ordinances.
 Ye shall do my judgments, and keep mine ordinances, to walk therein: I am the LORD your God.
 Ye shall therefore keep my statutes, and my judgments: which if a man do, he shall live in them: I am the LORD.
 None of you shall approach to any that is near of kin to him, to uncover their nakedness: I am the LORD.
 The nakedness of thy father, or the nakedness of thy mother, shalt thou not uncover: she is thy mother; thou shalt not uncover her nakedness.
 The nakedness of thy father's wife shalt thou not uncover: it is thy father's nakedness.
 The nakedness of thy sister, the daughter of thy father, or daughter of thy mother, whether she be born at home, or born abroad, even their nakedness thou shalt not uncover.
 The nakedness of thy son's daughter, or of thy daughter's daughter, even their nakedness thou shalt not uncover: for theirs is thine own nakedness.
 The nakedness of thy father's wife's daughter, begotten of thy father, she is thy sister, thou shalt not uncover her nakedness.Thou shalt not uncover the nakedness of thy father's sister: she is thy father's near kinswoman.
 Thou shalt not uncover the nakedness of thy mother's sister; for she is thy mother's near kinswoman.
 Thou shalt not uncover the nakedness of thy father's brother, thou shalt not approach to his wife: she is thine aunt.
 Thou shalt not uncover the nakedness of thy daughter in law: she is thy son's wife; thou shalt not uncover her nakedness.
 Thou shalt not uncover the nakedness of thy brother's wife: it is thy brother's nakedness.
 Thou shalt not uncover the nakedness of a woman and her daughter, neither shalt thou take her son's daughter, or her daughter's daughter, to uncover her nakedness; for they are her near kinswomen: it is wickedness.
 Neither shalt thou take a wife to her sister, to vex her, to uncover her nakedness, beside the other in her life time.-Leviticus 18:1-18***When the Israelites were in the desert wilderness of Sinai, in

-the region of Mount Sinai, months after Moses and his older brother Aaron led them away from Egyptian slaveryacross the divinely parted Red Sea, and into the desert wilderness of Shur, the Israelites heard the voice of the Lord God proclaim the Ten Commandments to them.
-Immediately thereafter, the Lord God began
+the region of Mount Sinai, months after Moses and Moses' older brother Aaron led them away from Egyptian slaveryacross the divinely parted Red Sea, and into the desert wilderness of Shur, the Israelites heard the voice of the Lord God proclaim the Ten Commandments to them, and the Lord God began giving Moses judgments, statutes, and laws for the Israelites, and the Lord God made a covenant with the Israelites.
+The Israelites, the descendants of Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, and Isaac and Rebekah's youngest fraternal twin son Jacob (Israel), said that they would obey the words of the Lord God.
+Some of the laws involved issues of personal intimacy and were similar to the

-to the relationships of several of their ancestors.
+relationships of several of their ancestors.

 -Reuben was the 1st child born to Jacob and Leah.
-When Reuben lived with Jacob and the rest of their family in Canaan, he was intimate with Bilhah, Rachel's maidservant.
-Bilhah was the mother of Reuben's half brothers Dan and Naphtali, the sons born to Jacob and Bilhah.
+Bilhah was Rachel's maidservant.
+Dan and Naphtali were born to Jacob and Bilhah.
+When Reuben lived with Jacob and the rest of their family in Canaan, he was intimate with Bilhah.

 -Judah was the 4th son born to Jacob and Leah.
 Judah unknowingly engaged in intimacy with his daughter-in-law Tamar.
-Twin sons Perez and Zerah (Pharez and Zarah) were subsequently born to Judah and Tamar.
-Abraham, Isaac, Jacob, Judah, Tamar, Perez, and Zerah are listed in the biblical genealogy of Jesus the Christ, the Son of God.
+Twin sons Perez and Zerah (Pharez and Zarah) were born to Judah and Tamar.
+Abraham, Isaac, Jacob, Judah, Tamar, Perez, and Zerah are listed in a biblical genealogy of Jesus the Christ, the Son of God.

 Click the link below to read more posts in this category: